suhaibchaudhry/txprintco-v1/profiles/commerce_kickstart/libraries/jquery_expander/readme.md

 ## Features

 * works for inline and block elements (as of 1.0)
+* optional word counting of detail text
-* configurable class names and "more" and "less" text
+* configurable class names and "more", "less", and "word count" text
 * configurable expanding effect
 * callbacks for all states: on initial slicing of the content, before content expands, after content expands, after content collapses
 * manual override: if content is smaller than `slicePoint` but contains an element with the detail class, the content will be sliced just before the detail element and act the same way as elements that meet the `slicePoint` and `widow` criteria.